About the Cycle of Giving

 How does it work?

-Set yourself a challenge, don the Lycra and sign up here or... if riding’s not your thing, why not consider supporting this day as a volunteer – cheer stations, hydration tent, route marshalling – it’s all in this year’s Cycle of Giving!
+Set yourself a challenge, don the Lycra and sign up for the event on the day or... if riding’s not your thing, why not consider making a donation or supporting this day as a volunteer – cheer stations, hydration tent, route marshalling – it’s all in this year’s Cycle of Giving!

 How it all began